Skip to content

 Main requirements

-1. Prior residence: demonstrate at least 5 months of continuous presence in Spain before 31 December 2025.
+1. Prior residence: entry into Spain before 1 January 2026 and at least 5 months of continuous presence in Spain at the time of application.

 2. No criminal record: no criminal record in Spain or in any country of prior residence during the last 5 years.